guesswho1234/Rex/README.md

 - `LD_LIBRARY_PATH`: `/app/.dpkg/usr/lib/x86_64-linux-gnu/:/app/R/lib/R/lib:/app/tcltk/lib`
 - `LIB_DIR`: `/app/.dpkg/usr/lib/x86_64-linux-gnu/`

-Third, deploy this repository to your heroku app.
+Third, deploy this repository to your Heroku app.

 Fourth, make sure the web dyno is turned on.

 > [!NOTE]
-Heroku shuts down your application once it tries to use twice the memory allocated to your dyno type.
+Heroku shuts down your application once it uses twice the memory allocated to your dyno type.
-If you are using the `Eco` dyno type, the application also shuts down once there is no traffic for 30 minutes.
+If you are using the `Eco` dyno type, the application also shuts down when there is no traffic for 30 minutes.

 ### Docker